 The key to succeeding in AP US history is simply memorizing key terms!
 Most teachers give students a list of specific key terms to memorize, but if they do not key terms and concepts can be found online on the College Board website.
 Memorizing key terms is similar to memorizing vocabulary words.
 Writing down definitions in your notes and reviewing definitions is key to succeeding in the class.
 If you are unable to memorize definitions, then perhaps AP US history is not the best option for you.
 If you are good at memorizing definitions, then you will do very well in this course.

 Oftentimes people who take AP US history as their first AP history course struggle because of the writing.
+There is quite a good deal of writing on the quizzes and tests.
 Rather than essays in your English class, AP history essays use a very specific formula.
 It is critical that you understand the formula to do well in history essay writing.
 Even if you are not a particularly strong writer, if you are able to understand the formulas for history writing you will do well.
 Personally, I recommend truly familiarizing yourself with the different formulas for history writing, as once you know you are almost guaranteed to do well.

 Short Answer Responses – These responses are typically 2-4 sentences.
 You are given a question and then you have to concisely answer it.
 These writing responses are usually easy for students.

 Long Essay Responses – These responses are typically 4-5 paragraphs.
 You are given 40 minutes to answer a question without using any outside sources.
 These essays students often find the most difficulty with.